knpuniversity/symfony2-rest/knpu/episode2/api-problem-exception.md

 ## Simplifying the ApiProblemException Constructor

 Before we handle this, we can make one minor improvement.
-Remove the `$statusCode` and `$message` argument because we can get those from the `ApiProblem` itself.
+Remove the `$statusCode` and `$message` arguments because we can get those from the `ApiProblem` itself.
 Replace that with `$status = $apiProblem->getStatus()`.
 And I just realized I messed up my first line - make sure you have `$this->apiProblem = $apiProblem`.
 Also add `$message = $apiProblem->getTitle()`:

 [[[ code('e47d7d05de') ]]]

-But `ApiProblem` doesn't have a `getTitle()` method yet.
-So let's go add one.
-I'll use the Generate menu again, select "Getters" and choose `title`:
+Hey wait! `ApiProblem` doesn't have a `getTitle()` method yet.
+Ok, let's go add one.
+Use the Generate menu again, select "Getters" and choose `title`:

 [[[ code('e196289cce') ]]]